Rossh87/react-use-fp/README.md

 	);
 };
 ```
-Other than the third argument passed to `withDispatch`, this kind of action handler is works identically to handlers that only depend on dispatch.
+Other than the third argument passed to `withDispatch`, this kind of action handler works identically to handlers that only depend on dispatch.
 To pass data into an action handler with advanced dependencies, simply add the desired data as a payload in the action that the handler is associated with.